crystal-lang/crystal-book/docs/guides/crystal_for_rubyists/README.md

 In Ruby, string literals can be delimited with single or double quotes.
 A double-quoted string in Ruby is subject to variable interpolation inside the literal, while a single-quoted string is not.

-In Crystal, strings literals are delimited with double quotes only.
+In Crystal, string literals are delimited with double quotes only.
 Single quotes act as character literals just like say C-like languages.
 As with Ruby, there is variable interpolation inside string literals.

 In sum: